 - All of his grandparents died from cancer.

 - Is close friends with Adam Boyes and was his roomate for four years while they worked at Midway Games in Chicago.
-Jeff Hilbert of DDM asked how they both fit inside their shared apartment in reference to how big the two friends are.
+Jeff Hilbert of DDM once asked how they both fit inside their apartment, a reference to how big the two friends are.

 - Often throws wild parties.

 - Made a bet with Ryan Davis on the Gran Turismo 5 release date.
 If the game met its proposed release date of November 2, Vignocchi was to shave "RD" on his chest.
 If he won, he would get a Giant Bomb art treatment of himself.
 Vignocchi was ultimately victorious, and Ryan had the art made up and printed on a blanket and a plate made of China.

 - Does impressions of both Ice T and Marlon Brando.

 - Did readings from Ice T's Twitter profile while doing an impression of Ice T during Giant Bomb's panel at PAX Prime 2010.

 - He has also been waiting for a totally dope Castlevania experience.